wlsf82/gitlab-cypress/README.md

 > Before running the tests, create a file called `cypress.env.json`, based on `cypress.env.example.json`, and update the values of its properties with the credentials of a valid user.

-> After that, log in on your local GitLab environment and create an access token, then export it as an environment variable called `CYPRESS_ACCESS_TOKEN`.
+> After that, log in on your local GitLab environment and create an access token, then export it as an environment variable called `CYPRESS_GITLAB_ACCESS_TOKEN`.
 This token will be used by most of the tests.

 > By default, the tests will run against `http://localhos:3000/`.
 If you need to run the tests in a different URL, changed the `baseUrl` property in the `cypress.json` file.